lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 The second ("B") will return the histogram of logarithm of fluxes of objects in a selected region of the sky.
 Here, one science case might be the contribution of discrete sources (for instance those studied at a limited-size patch of the sky at high sensitivity and high spatial resolution) to background radiation from unresolved sources determined over a large area of the sky but at a lower angular resolution, which then might appear as a diffuse emission.

 The third ("C") part will illustrate how to generate a histogram of two variables.
 Such two-dimentional histograms are sometimes called "heat maps."
 The third dimension, representing the frequency of occurence for a specific pair of variables, is displayed via greyscale or color.
-Here, we will illustrate the frequency of occurence of objects as a function of two colors.
-In this example, we will use the colors represented by a difference between g and r band magnitudes (x axis) vs. difference between u and g magnitudes (y axis) in a specified region of the sky.
-One use case might be to select different classes of galaxies based on their colors.
+Here, we will plot the frequency of occurence of objects as a function of their color (difference between i and u magnitudes on y axis) against their apparent g magnitude (x axis) in a specified region of the sky.
+One use case might be to select different classes of galaxies (e.g. spirals vs. ellipticals) based on their color.

 .. _DP0-2-Portal-Histogram-Part-A: